epotli

 A Class 2 weekly rhythm

-• Two or three MathBird sessions; expect the level to rise over a month.
+• Two MathBird sessions most days, expect the level to rise over a month.

 • Two minutes of mental maths conversation in the car or while cooking.
 "What is 3 sevens?"
 "What is half of 24?"
 These count.